 Military and police forces that protect our world count on having robust tools to ensure their assignments can be completed as safely and quickly as possible.
 Some of their tools include land robots, aerial drones and high-tech night-vision devices.
-Deep Trekker is now an option when a specific job requires underwater surveillance or inspection.
+Deep Trekker is now an option when a specific job requires underwater inspection or inspection.

 Last month Deep Trekker attended CANSEC, the largest military exposition in Canada.
 A recurring topic of conversation among attendees was ‘remote-first’ missions to keep soldiers and military divers as safe as possible.
 Remote-first underwater inspection missions rely on underwater remotely operated vehicles (ROVs), colloquially named ‘underwater drones’, to observe and assess a situation before sending divers into the water.

 Underwater ROVs have traditionally been cumbersome, expensive and difficult to deploy quickly.
 The Deep Trekker ROVs have a deployment time of under a minute.
 This is a key factors that has prompted many navies, police forces, S&R groups, and military outfits to use Deep Trekker ROVs in their day-to-day operations.

 Let’s dive into some of these situations to get a better idea of how military and police are taking advantage of the remote-first approach to underwater investigations.

 Unexploded Ordinance Disposal (EOD) / Mine CountermeasuresAfter years of war, you’d be surprised to know just how many mines still exist at the bottom of our waterways.
 It is the military’s job to identify and determine the risk they pose to the public and dispose of them appropriately.